lilab-bcb/cumulus/docs/cellranger.rst

 		  - Minimum read count ratio (non-inclusive) to justify a feature given a cell barcode and feature combination, only used for the adt task and crispr data type
 		  - 0.1
 		  - 0.1
-		* - adt_memory
+		* - feature_memory
-		  - Optional memory in GB for extracting ADT count matrix
+		  - Optional memory string for extracting ADT count matrix
-		  - 32
+		  - "32G"
-		  - 32
+		  - "32G"
-		* - adt_disk_space
+		* - feature_disk_space
-		  - Optional disk space needed for extracting ADT count matrix
+		  - Optional disk space in gigabytes needed for extracting ADT count matrix
 		  - 100
 		  - 100